Deborah-Ike/End-to-End-Insurance-Risk-Claims-Analytics-Platform-with-ML-Powered-Fraud-Detection/README.md

 # Machine Learning for Insurance Fraud Detection

 ## 1. Business Context
-**Problem:**
+Problem:
-Insurance fraud remains a costly issue, with an estimated \$40+ billion lost annually in the United States alone (FBI).
-Traditional manual claim review processes are resource-intensive and slow, often leading to both undetected fraudulent claims and unnecessary scrutiny of legitimate ones.
+Insurance fraud is a significant challenge in South Africa’s financial services sector.
+The South African Insurance Association (SAIA) estimates that fraudulent and dishonest claims cost the industry billions of rand each year.
+Manual review processes remain common, placing heavy pressure on claims teams and making it difficult to detect fraud quickly and consistently.

-**Impact:**
+Impact:

-* Financial losses due to undetected fraud
+* Substantial financial losses due to undetected or late-detected fraud
-* Increased policy premiums for honest customers
+* Increased premiums for law-abiding policyholders
-* Operational inefficiencies and strain on investigation teams
+* Strained resources and backlogs in claims departments

 ## 2. Business Question
 Can fraudulent insurance claims be accurately identified using machine learning to reduce financial losses and improve the efficiency of claims investigation?